Mass Media Sells Righteous Indignation in a Depraved Bid for More Money

 Why Rage Bait Sells

-Rage bait sells because it gives us that feeling of superiority we seek.
+Rage bait sells because it gives us the feeling of superiority we seek.
 It’s like a drug; once we have some, we long for more to maintain that moral boost.

 In a study titled Self-enhancement, righteous anger, and moral grandiosity, researchers found that people who were given something to be angry about were more likely to choose more content on injustice and rate themselves as positive on the morality scale.

-The study showcases why the rage bait sells: We feel good about being angry and seek more content to support our anger.
-The more we read about injustice, the more we want to read, creating an endless demand for rage-bait content.
+The study explains why the rage bait sells: We feel good about being angry and seek more content to support our anger.
+The more we read about injustice, the more we want to read, creating an endless demand for rage-bait.

 How Media Uses Righteous Anger to Manipulate the Masses